stereoabuse/Advent-of-Code-2020/README.md

 # Advent of Code 2020

 _Goals for this year include learning git, PyCharm, regex edge-cases, graphs (transversal, BFS, DFS, directed)._

+[`ranking.py`](ranking.py) prints daily placements for fun.
+To use you'll need a `config.py` file with a COOKIES dict of session id.
+It uses requests package so follow their cookies style.

+## Problem Journal

 ### [Day 01](solutions/day_01.py)
 I solved this with a naive double or triple for-loop, checking to make sure that the values for each entry was unique and returning the product when the two loops found the right sum.